Anmol46/flight-booking-api/README.md

 Database used is H2 database which uses in-memory storage method to store schema which means the data will be removed from memory when the application goes down.

-Data used preloaded using the DataLoader class.
+Data used is preloaded using the DataLoader class.